danieleva/cloudwatch2statsd/README.md

 * copy `conf/credentials.json.sample` into `conf/credentials.json` and set up your `accessKeyId`, `secretAccessKey` and `region`.
 * copy `conf/statsd.json.sample` into `conf/statsd.json` and set up your `statsd_host` and `statsd_port`

 You'll find here the [reference](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html "Amazon AWS Cloudwatch reference to NameSpaces, metrics, units and dimensions") to NameSpaces, metrics, units and dimensions you'll want to refer to to set up your `metrics.json` (`metrics.json.sample` is a good starting point).
-Thus far this has been tested with EC2, ELB & DynamoDB.
+Thus far this has been tested with EC2, ELB, DynamoDB, SQS.

 Usage
 -------------------